xavimajoral/scopely/RENDER_SETUP.md

 - **Backend** (Web Service) - Your .NET API
 - **Frontend** (Static Site) - Your React app

-The `render.yaml` file is pre-configured, but you may need to update the frontend environment variable after the backend is deployed.
+The `render.yaml` file is pre-configured. **Note:** On the free tier, persistent disks are not available, so the SQLite database will reset on each deployment.
+For production, consider upgrading to a paid plan or migrating to PostgreSQL.

 ### Step 4: Update Frontend API URL